liuchunchi/draft-liu-acme-rats/draft-liu-acme-rats.md

 This can be extended to Bring Your Own Device (BYOD) by having those devices provide an equivalent Attestation Result.

-This document defines an extension to ACME that allows an ACME server to received the signed (and fresh) Attestation Result.
+In this document, we propose an approach where ACME Server MAY challenge the ACME Client to produce an Attestation Evidence or Attestation Result in any format that is supported by the RATS Conceptual Message Wrapper {{CMW}}, for instance, an EAT (entity attestation token).
+The ACME Server then verifies the attestation result against an appraisal policy as required by by the requested certificate profile.

 ACME can presently offer certificates with multiple identities.
 Typically, in a server certificate situation, each identity represents a unique FQDN that would be placed into the certificate as distinct Subject Alt Names (SAN).
 For instance each of the names: example.com, www.example.com, www.example.net and marketing.example.com might be placed in a single certificate for a server that provides web content under those four names.

 This document defines a new identity type, `trustworthy` that the ACME client can ask for.
-The new `attestation-result-01` challenge is defined as a new method that can be used to authorize this identity.
+A new `attestation-result-01` challenge is defined as a new method that can be used to authorize this identity using a RATS Passport model.
+The `encrypted-evidence-02` challenge is also defined, enabling a background check mechanism.

+In this way, the Certification Authority (CA) or Registration Authority (RA) issues certificates only to devices that can provide an appropriate attestation result, indicating that the device from which the ACME request originates has passed the required security checks.

+Attested ACME requests can form an essential building block towards the continuous monitoring/validation requirement of Zero-Trust principle when coupled with other operational measures, such as issuing only short-lived certificates.

 For ease of denotion, we omit the "ACME" adjective from now on, where Server means ACME Server and Client means ACME Client.